ArcNLET-Py/ArcNLET-Py/docs/UserManual/loadestimation.rst

 calculated on a plume-by-plume basis using the definition of first-order decay.
 The output of the Load Estimation Module is a comma-separated value (CSV) text file consisting of a list of nitrate load estimates for water bodies that intersect a plume.
-Furthermore, estimates are given for nitrogen plumes that do not intersect a water body, which receives the unique water body feature identification of -1.

 The Load Estimation Module uses the Transport Module output to simulate the mass input load of ammonium, nitrate, and/or phosphare entering the